Spinal Cord Stimulation for Intractable Chronic Pain

 Someday, you may need a magnetic resonance image (MRI) to diagnose an illness.
+In fact, 82% of SCS implanted patients are expected to need at least one MRI wthin five years of implant.
 When you have an implanted electronic device, you have to be careful about MRI scans.
 The good news is that MRI scans are possible with Medtronic neurostimulation systems for chronic pain,* with proper safeguards.

 Depending on the type of Medtronic neurostimulation system you have, you may be eligible for an MRI of any part of your body or a head‐only MRI scan.
 If you have a Medtronic SureScan™ MRI System, your pain specialist can easily determine whether or not you can safely undergo the type of MRI scan prescribed.**

 You may be eligible for an MRI scan anywhere on your body or on just your head.
 This will depend on the type of neurostimulation system you have.

 Note: Ensure your neurostimulator has been recharged prior to your MRI appointment, to avoid any unnecessary delays.

 Place your neurostimulation system in MRI mode before your MRI scan and outside of the MRI scanner (magnet) room.